nuttchai/rcie-shopping-proxy/README.md

 ## STEP

-Do it manaully, not automation
+Do it manually, not automation

 1. Build proxy docker image in the local device